IntEL4CoRo/ease_fall_school_2022/README.md

 4. Execute `docker-compose up` and wait for the image to be pulled
 5. copy the URL from the terminal into your favourite browser

+## Update the lecture's content

+In any case, update the lecture content with `cd <path to the EASE repo>` and then `git pull`, to get the latest version.
+We're constantly adding new stuff, probably even a few moments before the lecture starts!

 ## Cleaning up Docker

 Docker can clutter your machine a lot, especially when you build your own images.
 A container can hold you back from removing images that it uses, so remove the container first, then the image.
 We re-use the same Docker image between the different lectures, so it's only downloaded once.
 But each lecture runs it's own container, which prevents another lecture to re-use the same image.
 Use the following commands to clean up.